-- Complete IDST 194 (formerly IDST 195).
-This is the introductory Modes of Inquiry class, a one-credit pass/fail course.
+- IDST 194: Modes of Inquiry (formerly IDST 195), a one-credit pass/fail course

-- Completion of at least two research-intensive courses totaling at least 6 credit hours.
+These courses must total at least 6 credit hours with a grade of C or higher.
 Research-intensive courses are defined as undergraduate courses in which over half of the course is devoted to students conducting original research and presenting research conclusions.
-OUR maintains a list of these research-intensive courses on our website and updates the list yearly.
-To meet the CRSP requirement, the research-intensive courses may not be taken pass/fail, and students must receive a grade of C or higher.
+Research methods courses are devoted to teaching students the techniques and skills to conduct research in a discipline.
+The OUR maintains a list of these courses on our website and updates them yearly.

-- Presentation of research.
+Step 3: Presentation of Research.
 This requirement can be fulfilled in one of two ways:

 - Present your research at a professional conference.
-For verification purposes, you must ask a faculty member in your department to submit to email@example.com either the form for UNC symposium or professional meeting or conference.
-Subject line should read CRSP Presentation Verification.
+For verification purposes, you must ask a faculty member in your department to send a statement to OUR confirming that the event was a professional conference or meeting and that you presented your research at the event.

 Please register for the CRSP program so that we can inform you of upcoming workshops and programs.